salzahir/ShufMath/README.md

 4. Track your score, watch the timer, and aim to beat your high score!

 ## Future Enhancements 🚀
-- Refactor the app to follow the MVVM architecture for better code organization and scalability.
 - Add more challenging question types, including fractions or word problems.
 - Implement a streaks feature to reward consecutive correct answers.
 - Introduce power-ups to assist with difficult questions or increase points.